-You may turn in your ADSs at the depositary's corporate trust office or by providing appropriate instructions to your broker.
-Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will deliver the ordinary shares and any other deposited securities underlying the ADSs to you or a person you designate at the office of the custodian.
-Or, at your request, risk and expense, the depositary will deliver the deposited securities at its corporate trust office, to the extent permitted by law.
+You may surrender your ADSs to the depositary for the purpose of withdrawal.
+Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will deliver the shares and any other deposited securities underlying the ADSs to the ADS holder or a person the ADS holder designates at the office of the custodian.
+Or, at your request, risk and expense, the depositary will deliver the deposited securities at its office, if feasible.
+However, the depositary is not required to accept surrender of ADSs to the extent it would require delivery of a fraction of a deposited share or other security.
+The depositary may charge you a fee and its expenses for instructing the custodian regarding delivery of deposited securities.

-How do ADS holders interchange between Certificated ADSs and Uncertificated ADSs?
+How do ADS holders interchange between certificated ADSs and uncertificated ADSs?

 You may surrender your ADR to the depositary for the purpose of exchanging your ADR for uncertificated ADSs.
-The depositary will cancel that ADR and will send you a statement confirming that you are the owner of uncertificated ADSs.
-Alternatively, upon receipt by the depositary of a proper instruction from a holder of uncertificated ADSs requesting the exchange of uncertificated ADSs for certificated ADSs, the depositary will execute and deliver to you an ADR evidencing those ADSs.
+The depositary will cancel that ADR and will send to the ADS holder a statement confirming that the ADS holder is the registered holder of uncertificated ADSs.
+Upon receipt by the depositary of a proper instruction from a registered holder of uncertificated ADSs requesting the exchange of uncertificated ADSs for certificated ADSs, the depositary will execute and deliver to the ADS holder an ADR evidencing those ADSs.